Author Guidelines

 Seismica will normally expect a revised version of the manuscript, together with a rebuttal letter, to be submitted within 6 months of receiving the peer review comments.
 Authors should ensure that revisions to manuscripts are more than sufficient to answer the level of recommended changes to prevent multiple rounds of review/reviewer fatigue.
 The response letter should fully represent changes made to the manuscript.
 The response letter should not be terse or vague.

-Authors should ensure that their response is respectful.
+Authors should ensure that their response to reviews is respectful.
 Any personal or abusive attacks are unacceptable and will be escalated to an independent appeals committee and will be grounds for outright rejection by the editor.
 Politely pointing out that the reviewer is mistaken is, of course, okay.
 Please consult Seismica's Code of Conduct for more guidance.

 Authors should be cautious of any implicitly biasing and racially/gender-specific coded language.
-To avoid misaddressing the reviewers and editors, we strongly recommend writing in a passive, gender-neutral style (e.g. "the reviewer says..." rather than "he/she says"), especially if pronouns have not been provided.
+To avoid misaddressing the reviewers and editors, we strongly recommend writing in a passive, gender-neutral style (e.g. "the reviewer says ..." rather than "he/she says"), especially if pronouns have not been provided.

 Once an article has been accepted, Seismica will only publish the typeset, formatted version of the paper - not the pre-typeset postprint.
 We recommend that authors wishing to share unformatted accepted post-prints instead use repositories such as EarthArXiv.
 The authors are free (and encouraged) to share the typeset version of record on platforms like ResearchGate, institutional repositories, and personal websites.
 After acceptance, the corresponding author is responsible for the accuracy of all content in the manuscript, including co-authors' names, addresses, and affiliations.

 Seismica provides templates in docx, odt, and tex formats for authors' convenience, but please note that a submission in docx or odt format will likely take several extra days in production while volunteers of the Standards & Copyediting Team convert the file into tex.
 Including tables in a docx or odt file will further delay production.
 Authors who want their article processed more rapidly are advised to use the tex template.
+More detailed advice on template usage and best practices for rapid publication is on the on the Templates page.